 It should be noted that the College uses rooms during vacations to house admissions candidates, visitors for Open Days, alumni donors and conference guests.
-The income from conferences contributes to estate costs and helps us offer shorter rental contracts and lower rents.
-As a result, vacation stays will sometimes only be possible in a different room.
+The income from conferences contributes to estate costs and the use of rooms in this way helps us offer shorter rental contracts and lower rents.
+As a result, vacation stays may only be possible in a different room.